EricJZell/aws-exam-app/README.md

-# Vue 3 + Vite
+# AWS Practice Exam App

+A practice exam application for the AWS Certified Developer Associate 2025 DVA-C02 exam, built with Vue.js.
+This app includes sample questions sourced from ChatGPT to help you prepare for AWS certification exams.

+## Technology Stack

+- Vue.js 3
+- Vite

+## Development

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This project uses Vue 3 with `<script setup>` SFCs.
+For more information, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup).

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).